Allergen Awareness

 Because of this, you’ll want to be extra careful about labeling and searching for peanuts as well as soybeans in the ingredients you use in your kitchen.

-5. Do a Bathroom Overhaul
+5. Do a bathroom overhaul

 Here's a curveball that many people aren't aware of–many personal care products like soaps, shampoos, and moisturizers have soy in them.